ioBroker/ioBroker.docs/docs/en/install/proxmox.md

 </details>

 The VM can now be accessed via ssh (e.g. Putty).
-Here you can also log in again with "user name" and "password".
+Here you log in again with "user name" and "password".
 Then the network address can be changed from **dhcp** to **static**. (which is recommended for server operation)

 ~~~ sudo nano /etc/network/interfaces ~~~